-- Abdominoplasty surgically removes excess skin and fat from the lower stomach
+- Abdominoplasty is usually done in combination with liposuction and surgically removes excess skin and fat from the lower stomach.

 Do you exercise regularly but still can’t shed stubborn fat on your stomach?
 Or have you recently achieved a big weight-loss goal and are now stuck with extra skin around your midsection?
 Perhaps you’re struggling to regain your prepregnancy silhouette.